 - Choosing Between Roth and Traditional 401(k) Contributions

 - The 10 Best States for Taxes

 - The 10 Worst States for Taxes

 Estate Planning is not Just for the Ultra-Wealthy

 One of the biggest mistakes you can make in retirement planning is neglecting your estate plan.
 Although it sounds like an estate plan is only for the very wealthy, that is a common misconception.
 The fact is, even those with modest assets need a Last Will and Testament.

-That’s not the only misconception, many people think they are too young or too healthy to need a Will, but the COVID-19 pandemic has reminded us that we all need to plan accordingly.
+That’s not the only misconception about estate planning.
+Many people think they are too young or too healthy to need a Will, but we all need to plan accordingly.
 So, if you want to be sure your assets are distributed as you see fit, rather than by the rules of your local Probate, make sure you have an estate plan.

-If you would like more information on estate planning, join us for the next iteration of the Meld University Webinar: Rollover and Play Dead.
+If you would like more information on estate planning, use the link below to sign up to attend the Meld University Webinar: Rollover and Play Dead.
 Does Your Estate Plan Really Work?
 During this webinar, you will learn how your assets should be titled, the best way to complete your beneficiary designation forms, how to avoid costly and common mistakes, and much more as you review the facts with a Certified Elder Law Attorney.